electrumsv/electrumsv-sdk-docker/README.md

 repository and follow the recommended instructions there.

 ## DO NOT USE ON MAINNET YET
-The version of ElectrumSV that is indended to be run is currently on the `develop` branch and is not yet ready for public consumption.
+The version of ElectrumSV that is intended to be run is currently on the `develop` branch and is not yet ready for public consumption.

 There is also work to be done regarding secure handling of credentials